RyanPersson/mathblog/content/algebra-groups/class-function.md

 $
 Equivalently, $f$ is constant on each {{< knowl id="conjugacy-class" text="conjugacy class" >}} of $G$.

 Class functions are precisely the functions invariant under the {{< knowl id="conjugation-action" text="conjugation action" >}} of $G$ on itself.
-In representation theory, the {{< knowl id="character" text="character" >}} of a finite-dimensional complex representation is a fundamental example of a class function.
+In representation theory, the {{< knowl id="character" section="algebra-representation-theory" text="character" >}} of a finite-dimensional complex representation is a fundamental example of a class function.

 **Examples:**
 - Any constant function $f(g)=a$ is a class function.